G.ROMERO

 BIO

-G.Romero is an indigenous multidisciplinary creator, educator, underground curator and storyteller.
+G.Romero is a multidisciplinary creator, educator, independent curator and storyteller.
 His work ranges from painting, illustration, comix, motion, performance, installation and sound.
 Central to his work are figuration, storytelling and narrative.
 His influences lie in artistic movements characterized by curious, disruptive expression and experimentation, such as the Baroque, Symbolist, Dada, and Fluxus movements.

 Romero's creative output often features unconventional techniques, unexpected juxtapositions, and a willingness to challenge established norms.